 See

 - 1 Movilla Abbey was active for 1000 years until dissolved in 1542.
 What you see now is the ruins of the 15th-century Augustinian church.
-Enter via Movilla Cemetery, which is still in use.
+Enter via Movilla Cemetery, still in use.

-- 2 Scrabo Tower.
+- 2 Scrabo Tower, 203 Scrabo Rd.
 This grand Folly is a 135-ft (38-m) turreted tower, completed in 1859 as a memorial to Charles Vane, 3rd Marquess of Londonderry.
 It's in Scottish Baronial style imitating a pele tower, and the interior is occasionally open.
-It's built over a prehistoric hill fort, so nothing remains of that.
+It's built over a prehistoric hill fort, of which nothing remains.
 You mostly come for the view from the hill, and the surrounding country park.

-- 3 Somme Museum, 233 Bangor Road, Conlig BT23 7PH, ☏ +44 28 9182-3202.
-M-Th Sa 10AM-5PM.
-The most terrible loss of life was on the Somme in 1916, but this museum commemorates Ireland's role throughout the First World War.
+- 3 Somme Museum, 233 Bangor Road, Conlig BT23 7PH (Bus 6), ☏ +44 28 9182 3202.
+Tu-Th Sa 10AM-4PM.
+The most terrible loss of life in the First World War was on the Somme in 1916, but this museum commemorates Ireland's role throughout that war.
 It's a guided tour, usually on the hour.
 They also manage the Ulster Memorial near Thiepval, midway between Amiens and Arras, where the Ulster Division captured the German Schwaben Redoubt.
-Adult £8.50, child & conc £6.
+Adult £11, child & conc £9.

 - 5 Kempe Stones or Greengraves is a portal tomb dolmen near A20 two miles west of town.